Gluten-Free Eating and Dining in Paris

 -Learn the terms for various grains and other French products.

-Check an online dictionary here, although I recommend a good French Menu Translator.
-Although there’s plenty of people who speak English, many of the grains and other terms – and their names in English, may be unfamiliar to them.
+Check an online French food dictionary here, and I recommend a good French Menu Translator.
+Although there are plenty of people in Paris who speak English, many of the grains and other terms may be unfamiliar to them.

 -Check out a gluten-free French bakery.